Surgical Case Library

 Colorectal

-Endorectal Mesh Migration After Rectopexy
+Late Endorectal Mesh Migration following Rectopexy.

 Reports of rectal mesh migration after posterior mesh rectopexy are extremely rare in the literature.